simonpoole/OpeningHoursParser/README.md

  * times extending in to the next day that are missing the extra 24 hours are corrected
  * single 0 for minutes
  * minutes in times optional
+ * ignore spaces and more than one leading zeros in minutes
  * "." and "h" as minutes separators
  * AM and PM time specifications are allowed (plus A.M. and P.M.)
  * holidays in weekday range